spacesoldier/starty/README.md

 &nbsp;
 ## Version history

-0.1.9 - introducing scheduling the events [coming soon]
+0.1.9 - introducing scheduling the events by timer in milliseconds.
+Start using a word `alias` instead of `input` for internal functions in application configuration

 0.1.8 - implemented internal logic declaration as a bits of code which could be used as a separate logic level